holtrop/propane/UPGRADING.md

 - Add a call to `p_context_delete()` (for C or C++) after lexing/parsing to reclaim context memory.
 - Rename `p_free_tree()` calls to `p_tree_delete()`.
+- Change `free_token_node` statement calls from taking a function name argument to taking a user code block.

 ## v3.0.0